 Now that the ‘club’ or ‘cult’ feel is starting to grow amongst your customers, it’s time to amplify their devotion by showing some love.

-If you’ve got the exclusivity factor correct, you’ll know that the journey hasn’t been straightforward for your customer.
-You’ll also know that they deserve some love.
+If you’ve got the exclusivity factor correct, you’ll know that the journey hasn’t been straightforward for your customer and they deserve some love in return.

 Harley Davidson owners are allowed to join HOG (Harley Ownership Group).
 This groups their cult followers together, making marketing incredibly easy and strengthening the bond of their customer base.